-Today’s post is on options basics – it covers the concepts that our author Brandon outlined in his video by the same title: 5 Basics of Options in 5 Minutes.
+Today’s post is on options fundamentals – it covers the concepts that our author Brandon outlined in his video by the same title: 5 Basics of Options in 5 Minutes.
 Check that video out for a video version of this post, otherwise let’s dive right in!

 This may seem obvious, but this is another way of saying that every trade has a buyer and a seller.
 In the context of Options, this means that every Options trade, whether it’s a Call or a Put, has to have both a buyer of that Call or Put and a Seller of that Call or Put.

 In trade terminology, someone who is entering a buying position is considered Long that position, and someone who is entering a selling position is considered Short that position.
 This terminology carries over to Calls and Puts – if you’re buying a Call, you’re placing a Long Call, and when you’re selling a Call, you’re playing a Short Call.

 These positions and Options in general give you the ability to put your money where your mouth is when it comes to a stock you’re interested in.
 When you buy a Call (Long Call), you’re bullish on that stock or the market overall and think the price will be higher later.
 Conversely, when you sell a Call (Short Call), you’re bearish on that stock or the market and think the price will be lower later.
 In both instances, you’re trying to get a deal on the stock by locking in the price of the purchase or sale now.
 It’s also much easier for you if you have access to the latest financial data, especially since trading is so fast-paced.

 Options are a contract that gives someone the right to do something in the future under agreed-upon terms, sometimes in a specific timeframe.
 Calls are a type of Options contract that gives you the right to buy a stock at a later date for a price that you agree upon now.
 That right is valuable, which is why it must be purchased, typically for a Premium (more on that in #5).